 Commercial access for deliveries, waste removal, patient transport, and storerooms for medical equipment and supplies is proposed at the rear of the Ground Floor facing Clare Street.
 This access replicates the commercial delivery system used by the current owners of the site.

-Undercover car parking, together with plant and service infrastructure.
+Healthcare tenancy leasehold, with a second level of undercover car parking, together with plant and service infrastructure.

 A second level of undercover car parking, together with the centre’s service infrastructure.